BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 # Credits
 ### Content
 - Font icons imported from FontAwesome.
-- THe majority of the shop context was inherited from a combination of the Code Institute Walkthroughs and Fellow students input from the CI slack channels and researching past pupils work.
+- The majority of the shop context was inherited from a combination of the Code Institute Walkthroughs and Fellow students input from the CI slack channels and researching past pupils work.

 ### Media
 As there are many images for the products in this website, most of which were obtained from Pexels.com, shutterstock.com and some images obtained from facebook and chinese vendor wish.